rahulsm27/ETL_project/README.md

 3. If you dont have kaggle api key download data and keep 'twcs.csv' file  in /data/twcs/ folder .
 The data folder should be in the same direcotory where this readme file is present .
 System will skip the download process.
 Data link given above

-4. Run command python src/pre_process.py
+4. Run command python src/pre_process.py  from the directory containing this file

 5. Have used hydra for configuration management, logger for logging each step and exception handling to catch errors in case there is any